mnsmar/clipseqtools/tutorial/index.md

 - `coding_transcript` - Defined if the read is contained in a coding transcript and not defined otherwise.

+- `noncoding_transcript` - Defined if the read is contained in a non coding transcript and not defined otherwise.

 - `exon` - Defined if the read is contained in an exon and not defined otherwise.